 A Bill to make provision about menopause support and services; to exempt hormone replacement therapy from National Health Service prescription charges; and for connected purposes.

-The Menopause (Support and Services) Bill would set out legal provisions to improve menopause support and services and would exempt hormone replacement therapy (HRT) from NHS prescription charges.
-Its aim is to make it easier for people going through menopause to access care and treatment through the NHS.
+The bill would set out provisions to improve menopause support and services and would exempt hormone replacement therapy (HRT) from NHS prescription charges.
+This aims to give people going through menopause better access to information, care and treatment on the NHS.

 Generated 21 February 2026